Bianca Andreescu: Early life and background

-Junior career
+Juniors

 Andreescu had a career-high junior ranking of No. 3 in world, which she achieved in early 2016.
 She had early success as a junior, winning Les Petits As, a prestigious 14-and-under tournament, in 2014.
 She also won the 16-and-under Orange Bowl at the end of the year, becoming the fourth Canadian in a row to win that event.
 Andreescu began playing 18-and-under events on the ITF Junior Circuit in late 2013.
 She won her first titles in 2014, three in singles and one in doubles, at Grade-4 and Grade-5 tournaments, the two lowest levels.

-Andreescu moved up to higher-level events in early 2015, winning both the singles and doubles titles at the Condor De Plata tournament in Bolivia, her first Grade-2 tournament.
+Andreescu moved up to higher-level events in early 2015, winning both the singles and doubles titles at the Condor de Plata tournament in Bolivia, her first Grade-2 tournament.
 She finished runner-up to compatriot Charlotte Robillard-Millette at the Open International Junior de Beaulieu-sur-Mer, her first Grade-1 tournament.
-Andreescu had less immediate success at the highest-level Grade-A tournaments, losing her opening round matches at her first four such events, which included the last three Grand Slam events of the year.
+Andreescu had less immediate success at the highest-level Grade-A tournaments, losing her opening round matches at her first four such events, which included the last three major events of the year.
 Nonetheless, she defeated Robillard-Millette in their home country to win the Canadian Open Junior Championships during the summer, her first Grade 1 title.
-Late in the year, Andreescu reached both the singles and doubles final at the Yucatán Cup, finishing runner-up to Kayla Day in singles while winning her first doubles title at the Grade 1 level.
+Late in the year, Andreescu reached both the singles and doubles final at the Yucatán Cup, finishing runner-up to Kayla Day in singles while winning her first doubles title at the Grade-1 level.
 At her last tournament of the year, Andreescu defeated Day to win the Orange Bowl, her first Grade-A title.
 She was the first player to win the girls' under-16 and under-18 titles in back-to-back years since Mary Joe Fernández in 1984 and 1985.
 During the season, Andreescu also represented Canada at the Junior Fed Cup with Robillard-Millette and Vanessa Wong.
 Andreescu and Robillard-Millette lost the decisive doubles rubber in the semifinals against the Czech Republic.
 However, they recovered to win both of their singles rubbers against Russia to take third place.
 Andreescu was named Outstanding Junior Female by Tennis Canada at the end of the year.